The Eller College of Management BSBA degree program requires professional admission to the individual majors.

 - Unit Requirement: Have completed a minimum of 36 units of work acceptable to The University of Arizona and be on track to complete 50 credits by the end of the semester in which applying.

 - Foundation Coursework Requirement: All applicants must be complete or in progress with the necessary Pre-Business Foundation Coursework.
 When calculating the Foundation GPA, all graded attempts at courses will be considered.
 All Foundation Courses must be successfully completed by the end of the regular semester in which a student applies.
 Students who do not pass any foundation courses which are in progress during the semester in which they apply will have their Professional Admission revoked.
+Students applying for Business Economics must pass their Calculus and Economics courses with a grade of C or better.
 The following required courses must be complete or may be in progress as noted below:

 - Accounting Sequence: